Remote work

 Accountability

 Stress the importance of not missing meetings or neglecting messages.
 The mentor and mentee need to understand how the mentorship is mutually beneficial and be respectful of each other's time and needs.
-In the end, with Together's reporting feature, you can measure the numbers of those who signups, complete their goals, whose pairing is effective, and much more.
+In the end, with Together's reporting feature, you can measure the numbers of those who sign up, complete their goals, whose pairing is effective, and much more.

 Establish boundaries